Vulnhub - FoxHole

 In other words, steganography (often referred to as “stego” for short) can be used to hide information inside of other files.
 The hint we found told us to take a close look at this fox image, hinting that stego is indeed the method to use.

-The following tool is not installed on Kali by default, so you will need to install it with sudo apt install steghide.
+.
 After it is installed, you can use it to either embed information into another file, or extract information that has been embedded into a file.

-We can learn how to use it by invoking the built-in help with --help:
+We can learn how to use it by invoking the built-in help with --help

 Now that we know what the options are for extracting files, we’ll try it out:

 Since we never found any password on the site, we just “wing-it” and hit enter without providing a passphrase, and it works!
-It dumps what appears to be a base64-encoded string.
-Decoding this is simple enough:
+It dumps what appears to be a base64

 Easy!
 Now we have the password and a username.
 Recall that SSH is open on this box.
 This will let us not only walk right in the front-door, but we’ll have a fully-functioning shell, which even supports auto-complete.
 Comfy!

-True to the hidden file’s message, we are able to log in as user fox with the provided password.
+with the provided password.
 The first thing I usually do when landing a shell as a user is to see what’s in their home directory:

-Right away we can see the intended priv esc; a file named GiveMeRootPlz that is highlighted red.
-What does that mean?
+Right away we can see the intended priv esc; a file named GiveMeRootPlz

-Since we have this nicely-functioning shell, the terminal highlights files in red if they have the SUID bit set.
+Since we have this nicely-functioning shell, the terminal highlights files in red if they have the SUID bit

 What does that mean?